FSCS Pension Protection Explained: Your Essential Guide for 2025

 When an employer goes bust, it can have serious consequences for employees who may find themselves without a job and without the wages they are owed.

-In many cases, employees are entitled to receive unpaid wages and other benefits through a government program called the Employee Retirement Income Security Act (ERISA); however, in some cases, employees may only receive a portion of what they are owed, depending on the company’s financial situation.
+In many cases, employees are entitled to receive unpaid wages and other benefits through a government programme called the Employee Retirement Income Security Act (ERISA); however, in some cases, employees may only receive a portion of what they are owed, depending on the company's financial situation.

 It is important for employees to understand their rights and seek legal advice if needed when their employer goes bust.

-One important aspect of scenario planning is dealing with pension provider insolvency; in the event of a pension provider becoming insolvent, it is essential for employers and employees to have a plan in place to protect their pensions and financial security.
+In the event of a pension provider becoming insolvent, it is essential for employers and employees to have a plan in place to protect their pensions and financial security.

 Scenario planning is essential to prepare for unexpected events like employer bankruptcy.